timothyjulian/timothyjulian.github.io/content/posts/3-spring-boot-scripting-language-runner/index.md

 ```

-But what if you needed a config that acts more like a code with the criteria of:
+But what if you need your config to *act* like code?
+Maybe you want:
+- Reusability
-- Reusable
+- On-the-fly changes
-- Able to be changed **on the fly** to change software behaviour
-- Able to do arithmetic, string manipulation, selection, and repetition
+- Arithmetic, string manipulation, selection, repetition

+---

-## Scripting Language as Config
+## 🧙 Scripting Language as Config

-In this experiment, I would like to see how scripting languages can be used to tackle the problem.
-I choose 3 scripting languages, `Javascript`, `Groovy`, and `Python` These languages are chosen arbitrarily and without any specific reason.
+For this experiment, I picked three scripting languages: `JavaScript`, `Groovy`, and `Python`.
+No deep reason—just wanted to see how each stacks up!

+---

-## Testing Methodology
+## 🧪 Testing Methodology

-I will use `Spring Boot` as the host to run the scripting languages.
-Three endpoints are made to point which scripting languages will be used for the specific request.
-I will do 10 first request and plot the timecost of each request for each languages then do another 50 request then plot the timecost as well.
+I used Spring Boot as the host, with three endpoints for each language.
+Each runner does simple tasks: selection, string manipulation, repetition, and JSON work.
+Here’s a peek at the controller:

 **RunnerController.java**
 ```java